ashismo/ashismo.github.com/_posts/projectMgmt/2016-05-13-Terminologies-In-Project-Management.md

 * This estimation is derived from someone who uses experience and/or information to determine the project duration and total cost.
 * This type of estimations are made by top managers who have little knowledge to the processes used to complete the project.
 * This technique is not very accurate.
 This is good for rough estimation
+* Function Point (FP) and Use Case Point (UCP) are the example of topdown estimation technique

 ##### Bottom-up vs Top-down approach